tanujdevops/docker-compose-practice/README.md

 # Client/Server docker-compose

 Create an EC2 Instance in AWS with Ubuntu as the Operating System and clone this repository.
 After that just build and launch.
-If you see 'Docker compose is magic' it means your application is working.
+If you see 'Docker-Compose is magic' it means your application is working.

 #How to Run?